JonKing93/pfdf/docs/api/index.rst

 API
 ===

 This API provides a complete reference guide to pfdf, examining every command and option in full detail.
-See also the :doc:`Tutorials </tutorials/index>` for (1) an introduction to pfdf and (2) examples of common use cases.
-Also see the :doc:`User Guide </guide/index>` for detailed discussions of pfdf components and concepts.
+Refer to the :doc:`Tutorials </tutorials/index>` for (1) an introduction to pfdf and (2) examples of common use cases.
+Also read the :doc:`User Guide </guide/index>` for detailed discussions of pfdf components and concepts.

 .. toctree::